cullerton/test_teach/docs/logging.rst

 - How would you **only** display messages of levels ERROR and CRITICAL?

-- How would you only display messages of levels WARNING and CRITICAL?
+- How would you **only** display messages of levels INFO and ERROR?

 ---------
 Problem 1